Long term CCT closure east of Bethesda, for Purple Line construction

 The work is necessary to bring the UPI back into service and help prevent sewage spills during heavy rain events.
 Construction should be completed in September 2017.

 Look for a new traffic pattern to improve safety at the intersection of Little Falls Parkway and the Capital Crescent Trail.
-Work will start late December to improve safety at the trail crossing.
-Little Falls Parkway will merge from two lanes to one each way in the vicinity of the Capital Crescent Trail intersection.
-The speed limit will change from 35 mph to 25 mph.
+Work will start late December 2016 to improve safety at the trail crossing.
+Little Falls Parkway will narrow from two lanes to one each way in the vicinity of the Capital Crescent Trail intersection.
+The speed limit will be reduced from 35 mph to 25 mph.
 Additional signs alerting motorists of pedestrians and bicyclists will also be installed.
-(Read the rest of the article)
+(Read the article)

 CCT: TRAIL DETOUR in Downtown Bethesda!
-MONDAY May 26, 2015 until further notice
+MONDAY May 26, 2015 for about 2 weeks

 Please note that beginning Tuesday, May 26, 2015 the Capital Crescent Trail will begin to be detoured at Lot 31, between Bethesda Avenue and The Bethesda Rest plaza, to allow for the improvements to the (trail) CCT adjacent to the Lot 31 construction site to be constructed.
 The detour will last approximately 2 weeks, according to the developer.